 Chris has recently been offered a role to work with the Australian Commonwealth Games Team in Gold Coast in 2018.

 Chris competes as a powerlifter and has won 3 Australian championships (2009, 2010, 2012), an Oceania Championship (2010) and represented Australia at the World Championships (2012).
 He is the current U/83kg Australian Squat Record holder (290Kg).

 **Gaida, Seville, Cope, Dalwood, Morgan, Maloney (2016) Adaptability of a blended learning model that improves student readiness for practical skill learning: A mixed-methods study Vol 17 No. 1 p3-17 in Focus on Health Professional Education, 17(1), 3-17.

-Since graduating, Mitchell has worked in a variety of roles, including private practice, providing physiotherapy services to both Victorian Amateur Football Association and Southern Football League clubs, State League Netball clubs and has 5 years of experience in strength and conditioning coaching during which time he worked with athletes ranging from elite to sub-elite.
+Since graduating, Mitchell has worked in a variety of roles including private practice, providing physiotherapy services to both Victoria Amateur Football Association and Southern Football League clubs, State League Netball clubs and has 5 years of experience in strength and conditioning coaching during which time he worked with athletes ranging from elite to sub-elite.